50th Wedding Anniversary Family Portrait - Secret Beach, KoOlina, Oahu Hawaii

 Arrival: Never Arrive Late.
 Arrive 10 minutes early.
 Never arrive more than 20 minutes early.

-Clothing: Solid colored clothing photographs much better than stripes, plaids, and patterns.
+Clothing: Solid-colored clothing photographs are much better than stripes, plaids, and patterns.
 Please take a moment to revisit my portfolio and review the photos and see what might work best for you.
 For overcast days, I recommend a splash of pastel colors.
-It is always a good idea to bring a change of clothes to the photo session in case you get wet or dirty.
+It is always a good idea to bring a change of clothes to the photo session if you get wet or dirty.
 I don't recommend clothing that blends with the sky.
 It is not recommended to wear your clothes for the photo session while driving to the photo session location.
-The seatbelt will easily wrinkle your clothes. see clothing ideas
+The seatbelt will easily wrinkle your clothes.

 Jewelry: I don't recommend wearing watches or expensive jewelry on location.